utsav0/daily-dev-tips/src/pages/posts/rss-reader-in-node-js.md

 ```

 Here we tell the rss-parser package to parse a new XML feed from my website's feed URL.
-Next we console log the feed's title.
+Next, we console log the feed's title.

 ```js
 feed.items.forEach((item) => {